constructive-news/squirrelnews/README.md

 ## Frontend

+The Frontend is an Angular Application utilyzing the ionic framework.

+### Auth Credentials

+The App uses Firebase as the backend and the credentials should not be exposed directly via source control.
+Instead the angular environments are using the following conventions:

+1. create a new file *environment.firebase.ts* in

+    src/environtments

+and export the firebase configuration from the firebase console in your new file.
+Dont forget to export that configuration.

 ### Angular Fire

 The Frontend uses Angular Fire and is configured in Firebase as a Webapp as we are developing a hybrid solution that is as x-platform as possible.